 Then you can decide what goals to set for yourself.
 Below you’ll find 23 different life goal ideas that you can use to get started or to build on for a good life and personal growth.

 1. Pursue Equanimity in Yourself

-Whilst many people pursue happiness, wealth and health in themselves, it is usually only through equanimity where most of these things become accessible.
+While many people pursue happiness, wealth, and health in themselves, it is usually only through equanimity where most important life goals become accessible.

 Equanimity is defined as peak calmness and composure, no matter what life is throwing at you.
 If you can find equanimity in the most difficult of situations, then you will breeze through situations that others (and your previous self) found extremely stressful.

 The best way to achieve equanimity is to practice putting yourself in tough situations again and again.
 Just like learning to drive a car, gradually what used to terrify you becomes routine, and that is how you start to level up.

 2. Travel as Often as You Can

 People often talk about travel as being a gateway to the soul, but it is hard to recognize just how true it is until you have done it for yourself as part of your life goals list.

 Traveling doesn’t even have to involve flying to the other side of the world to become a Buddhist monk for a year.
 The benefits of travel can come from something as simple as a weekend away in an unfamiliar city in your own country.

 Travel not only opens you up to new people, new cultures, and new experiences, but it also helps you grow as a person by reminding you that there is more life going on outside of your own personal bubble, making this one of the best goals in life to set.